hwichman/cyen-sc/README.md

 SWANS uses Elliptic Curve Cryptography along with the Elgamal Public Key Cryptosystem to get a symmetric key between the client and server, upon which it uses the XOR cipher for encrypting and decrypting further messages.

-On the App, the user will be able to specify parameteres depending on the chemical's properties.
+On the App, the user is require to add a username and a password which in this case is adminpass.
+On the App, the user is able to specify parameteres depending on the chemical's properties.
 These parameteres will be divided into 3 categories:
 1. Green -- data is within the parameters
 2. Yellow -- data is close to surpassing the paramters